siman-man/shiritori/shiritori-0.0.1/README.md

 ## Installation

+Add this line to your application's Gemfile:

+    gem 'shiritori'

+And then execute:

+    $ bundle

-install it yourself as:
+Or install it yourself as:

     $ gem install shiritori

-Let's start creation long method chain.

 ## Usage